department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 layout: page-breadcrumbs.html
 title: After You Apply for Disability Benefits
 display_title: After You Apply
-description: Find out what happens after you file your VA disability claim, including how long you'll wait for a decision and what steps we take before the preparation for notification.
+description: Find out what happens after you file a claim for VA disability compensation, including how long you'll wait for a decision and what steps we take before the preparation for notification.
 order: 3
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 template: detail-page